vrtmrz/obsidian-livesync/README.md

 1. Disable any synchronizations on all devices.
 1. From the most reliable device<sup>(_The device_)</sup>, back your vault up.
 1. Press "Drop History"-> "Execute" button from _The device_.
-1. Wait for a while, so obsidian-livesync will say "completed."
+1. Wait for a while, so self-hosted-livesync will say "completed."
 1. In other devices, replication will be canceled automatically.
 Click "Reset local database" and click "I'm ready, mark this device 'resolved'" on all devices.
     If it doesn't be shown. replicate once.
 1. It's all done.
 But if you are sure to resolve all devices and the warning is noisy, click "I'm ready, unlock the database". it unlocks the database completely.